X

 For example, I can ask questions like:

 • .
-What skills will I develop?
+What skills will you develop?

 These questions show that I’m really interested in the position.
 Even if I don’t have any questions, it’s important to ask one or two to show the recruiter that I’m engaged and taking an active role in the interview.